 A gradual panic began to develop in her chest, rising till she frantically began looking about, waiting for something terrible to happen.
 She knew Lucius was capable of evil doings, but how far he would go, she had no idea.

-Before she could scream out at him, the staircase she was standing on began to shake.
+Before she could scream out at him again, the staircase she was standing on began to shake.
 With a faint shriek, she sat down on one of the steps to maintain her balance as the staircase split itself away from the rest of the stairs.
 Slowly and precisely, it flew to the center of the air, simply hovering in place.
 Narcissa’s eyes were wide with fear.

-“I forgot to mention,” Lucius said from below, “I do know the password to the common room.
-It’s…well what’s the use of telling you now?
-It won’t really make a difference.”
+“I forgot to mention,” Lucius said from below, “I do know the password to the Common Room.
+It’s…well there’s no point in telling you now, is there?”

 Smiling cockily, he turned and headed back down the staircase, his light disappearing with him.

 “Malfoy!”
 Narcissa whispered.
 “Malfoy, come back!”

 Tears filled Narcissa’s eyes, her lips quivering slightly.
 She couldn’t stand the dark, and she couldn’t stand Malfoy.
 She acted a lot tougher than she was, and this was one of those moments where she couldn’t help herself.
 How did he have the heart to leave her stranded in the air all by herself?
 Oh wait, he didn’t have a heart.
 Gritting her teeth, she closed her eyes and remembered his words.

 “You see, Black, in games like these, I always win.
 Always.”